holatuwol/liferay-faster-deploy/patcher/README.rst

 * `testray <testray>`__

-To use this script, just give it either a Patcher Portal build URL or a hotfix URL.
+It's not very secure, but in order to use this script, you'll want to set your Liferay username and password as ``git`` configurations.
+The username should be set against ``files.username`` and the password should be set against ``files.password``.
+Once you've done that, just give it either a Patcher Portal build URL or a hotfix URL.

 .. code-block:: bash